Jon-Erik Hexum

 Jon-Erik Hexum (/ˈhɛksəm/; November 5, 1957 – October 18, 1984) was an American actor and model, known for his lead roles in the TV series Voyagers! and Cover Up, and his supporting role as Pat Trammell in the biopic The Bear.
-He died by a self-inflicted blank cartridge gunshot to the head in a game of Russian roulette while on the set of Cover Up.
+He died from a self-inflicted blank cartridge gunshot to the head in a game of Russian roulette while on the set of Cover Up.

 He was seen as the "next big thing" in Hollywood for his looks, charisma, and ambition.
 Hexum was a popular sex symbol during his time.

-Life and career
+Early life

-Hexum was born in Englewood, New Jersey, in 1957, to Thorleif Andreas Hexum, a Norwegian immigrant, and Gretha Olivia Paulsen, a Minnesota-born American of Norwegian parentage.
+Jon-Erik Hexum was born on November 5, 1957, in Englewood, New Jersey, to Thorleif Andreas Hexum, a Norwegian immigrant, and Gretha Olivia Paulsen, a Minnesota-born Norwegian-American.
 He and his elder brother Gunnar were raised in Tenafly by their mother after their parents divorced when Hexum was four.
 As a single parent after the divorce, Hexum's mother had to work two jobs to support him and his brother.
 In an interview, Hexum said his mother exposed him to theater arts and music at a young age: "She was wonderful when we were growing up.
 Somehow she found money to buy us a piano, we got to go to the theater periodically, and I took singing and dancing lessons".

 At Tenafly High School, Hexum was an active student, participating in the school's marching band and performing at the 1973 Rose Parade in Pasadena.
 He also served as drum major of the marching band in his senior year and became the first male cheerleader in his school's history.
 He also played roles in his school's productions of Carousel and had one of the starring roles in The Pajama Game as a senior.
 In addition, Hexum was also the senior class president at Tenafly, graduating in 1976.

 Hexum went on to Case Western Reserve University in Cleveland to study biomedical engineering and soon transferred to Michigan State University in East Lansing, Michigan.
 During that time, he worked as a radio disc jockey, played football (mainly as a backup) for the Spartans in 1978, and acted in minor stage roles.
 Hexum graduated from MSU with a Bachelor of Arts in political philosophy.